Skip to main content

 Description

-CVE-2026-33649 is a high-severity Cross-Site Request Forgery (CSRF) vulnerability affecting WWBN AVideo versions up to 26.
-0. The vulnerability exists because the setPermission. json. php endpoint accepts GET requests to change user group permissions without CSRF token validation.
+CVE-2026-33649 is a high-severity Cross-Site Request Forgery (CSRF) vulnerability in WWBN AVideo versions up to 26.
+0. The vulnerability exists because the `plugin/Permissions/setPermission. json. php` endpoint accepts GET requests to change user group permissions without CSRF token validation.
 Additionally, the application sets session cookies with SameSite=None, allowing cross-site requests to carry session cookies.
-An unauthenticated attacker can exploit this by crafting a malicious page containing image tags that trigger permission changes when visited by an admin user.
-This leads to escalation of privileges, granting the attacker near-admin access.
-No patches are currently available, and no known exploits have been observed in the wild.
-Organizations using affected versions should urgently implement mitigations to prevent exploitation.
+An unauthenticated attacker can craft a malicious webpage containing image tags that trigger permission changes when visited by an admin user, effectively escalating the attacker's privileges to near-admin level.
+No patches are currently available.
+Exploitation requires the admin to visit the attacker-controlled page but no authentication or user interaction beyond page visit is needed.
+The CVSS score is 8.

 AI-Powered Analysis